Minemetero/Hello-IPs/README.md

    Ensure that the `nmap-mac-prefixes.txt` file is located in the `data/` directory.

+> [!TIP]
+> **If you run into any issues during installation or usage, please open an issue on GitHub or contact the maintainers.**

 ## Usage

-1. **Run with Administrative Privileges:**
+> [!IMPORTANT]
-   On Windows, run the application as an administrator (e.g., right-click your command prompt and select "Run as administrator") to allow raw packet operations.
+> You must run the application with administrative privileges to allow raw packet operations.
+On Windows, right-click your command prompt and select "Run as administrator".

-2. **Start the Application:**
+1. **Start the Application:**

    ```bash
    python main.py